Laughing Lindsay

 It appears that breakfast with The Grinch is filled up for the year.
 So, I highly recommend booking it early next year if you want to experience this amazing breakfast!
 It’s definitely worth the money.

-Filed Under: Food Reviews Tagged With: Christmas, Orlando, Theme Parks, Travel, Universal Orlando Resort
+Filed Under: Food Reviews Tagged With: Christmas, Islands of Adventure, Orlando, Theme Parks, Travel, Universal Orlando Resort

 Universal Holiday Tour Review